DiddiLeija/DiddiLeija.github.io/my_story.md

 ****

 But then, something special happened on **May, 2021**: I started to use [GitHub](http://github.com/diddileija)!
 Since that, I were growing, and growing, and growing.
-From **May 2021 to June 2021**, I've been collaborating with this external projects:
+From **May 2021 to July 2021**, I've been collaborating with this external projects:

 - [pypa/pip](http://github.com/pypa/pip) \([View my contributions](https://github.com/pypa/pip/issues?q=author%3ADiddiLeija)\)